Nithish-code17/citadrex-legal-ir/README.md

 CITADREX is built as a lightweight retrieval engine for working with legal texts such as laws, court considerations, case-related records, and reference d
 ## Ov
-Legal information retrieval is different from ordinary keyword search.
+Legal information retrieval is different  ordinary keyword search.
 Legal documents often contain citations, references, formal language, repeated terminology, and context-dependent relevance.
 A useful retrieval system must not only match words, but also understand how legal references, document structure, and citation patterns influence relevance.

 CITADREX approaches this problem through a structured retrieval pipeline.
 It processes legal input files, extracts useful retrieval signals, generates candidate matches, ranks those candidates, and exports multiple result files for evaluation, manual review, and refinement.